supasuge/GrizzCTF2024-Official/LLM-Prompt-tips.md

 * **Refine with Feedback:** If the response misses the mark, provide feedback explaining why, and try rephrasing your query.
 Be specific about what you'd like to see changed in the output.
 * **Multi-Turn Conversations:**  Engage in dialogue with the LLM to build upon previous responses and fine-tune results.
 * **Verify the logical processes:** Tell the bot to output the response in a format such that it's logical decision making processes can be verified in the output (basically fact checks itself).

 ### **Advanced Techniques**

+* **Chain of Thought (CoT) Prompting**: Provide your LLM with a step-by-step reasoning process, prompting it to break down problems  into smaller, easier-to-solve chunks.
+This promotes more thorough and logical responses.

+* **Few-Shot Learning:** Supply a few carefully chosen examples (input/output pairs) to demonstrate the kind of response you expect.
+The LLM often uses these to adjust its approach, giving better results.

 * **Code Formatting:** For code snippets, use triple backticks (```) followed by the language name for proper syntax highlighting: